 Each team may submit up to three images in each of six categories, including:

 Images with an intended use by a commercial client to promote or brand a product or company.
 Advertising, fashion, beauty, still life, food, architecture, corporate photography are all included in this category.
-Composite and non-composite images, and highly manipulated images (Photoshop or similar), are allowed as relevant in this category.
+Composite and non-composite images, and highly manipulated images (Photoshop or similar), as well as the use of computer generated images (CGI), are allowed as relevant in this category.

 An Illustration is a graphic depiction of any concept or subject.
 The main principle of an Illustration is to elucidate or define a concept, story, literature, activity etc. in such a way as to provide a visual representation of the story, title or concept.
-Composite and non-composite images, and highly manipulated images (Photoshop or similar), are allowed as relevant in this category.
+Composite and non-composite images, and highly manipulated images (Photoshop or similar), as well as the use of computer generated images (CGI), are allowed as relevant in this category.